 - 2. Solutions for the test cases described in Sections 1.1 and 1.2, the bits making up the keys of the SDES and TripleSDES encrypted messages, and the messages themselves.
 Also describe the filtering strategy you used to know that the keys are correct. - 3.
 Your source code.
-This should be single, compressed directory in .tar.gz or .zip format.
-The directory should contain a file called README that describes the contents of the directory and any special instructions needed to run your programs (i.e. describe any command-line arguments).
-Your SDES implementation should be completed using Java, and the classes SDES and TripleSDES should be implemented according to the interface described above.
+This should be single directory containing a file called README that describes the contents of the directory and any special instructions needed to run your programs (i.e. describe any command-line arguments).
+Your SDES implementation should be completed using well documented Java, and the classes SDES and TripleSDES should be implemented according to the interface described above.
+We will test your code on Eniac. - 4.
+Note: if your group did resort to using the sample imlementation during your project development, please indicate this fact clearly in your documentation.